OpenVPN/openvpn/doc/man-sections/tls-options.rst

   code.

 --tls-exit
   Exit on TLS negotiation failure.
+This option can be useful when you only want to make one attempt at connecting, e.g. in a test or monitoring script.
+  (OpenVPN's own test suite uses it this way.)

 --tls-export-cert directory
   Store the certificates the clients use upon connection to this